Krzysztof Ptak

 Krzysztof Ptak (3 April 1954 – 19 August 2016) was a Polish cinematographer.

+Biography

 Ptak was born in Sulejów in 1954.
-He graduated from the National Film School in Łódź in 1980 and began his film career by making documentaries.
+He graduated from the National Film School in Łódź in 1979 and began his film career by making documentaries.
 He co-operated with the National Film School of Denmark and was the rector of the UK National Film and Television School.

 Ptak pioneered the HDTV in Poland with his 2003 film Pornografia and was one of the first Polish cinematographers to use digital cameras.
+He won Polish Film Award Eagle for best cinematography seven times, in 1999, 2002, 2004, 2005, 2007, 2010 and 2014 respectively.

-He is the son of Józef and Alina Ptak and the brother-in-law of another Polish cinematographer, Przemysław Skwirczyński.
+He was the son of Józef and Alina Ptak and the brother-in-law of another Polish cinematographer, Przemysław Skwirczyński.
 Ptak and his wife, Malgorzata, had 3 children: Witold, Aneta, and Michal.
 He died at the age of 62 in Poland on 19 August 2016.